MatthiasNickles/diff-SAT/README.md

 A terms of form f(p) in a cost function, where p is a parameter atom, evaluates during sampling to the frequency of p in the sample (count of p in all models in the sample, normalized with the total number of models in the sample).

-Example input for SAT (use without initial whitespace in lines):
+Example input for SAT (use all example input without initial whitespace in lines):

        p cnf 2 3
        1 -1 0